Skip to main content Skip to footer

 Keep a confidential record of the fitness to work of relevant members of staff (e.g. an OHS notice of fitness to carry out clinical work and, as appropriate, EPPs).

-Seek advice from your local OHS or UKAP regarding registration of staff living with a bloodborne virus who perform EPPs.
+Seek advice from your local Health Board OHS regarding staff living with a bloodborne virus who perform EPPs to enable the staff member to access occupational health care, and to determine whether their working practice is restricted.

 Sources of information